Visitation at Forsyth County Detention Center, Nc.

 Common Questions

-When can an attorney visit an inmate at Forsyth County Detention Center?
+Can attorneys visit inmates at any time at Forsyth County Detention Center?

-Ordained clergy and licensed ministers can request non-contact pastoral visits that don’t count toward an inmate’s two visits per week limit.
-Clergy may also be allowed one 30-minute daily visit in regular visitation rooms during specified time blocks (except Friday), and must provide three of four proofs such as a ministry license, ordination, church staff position, or representation of a church/religious order.
+Ordained clergy and licensed ministers may receive a non-contact pastoral visit that does not count toward an inmate’s two visits per week.
+Clergy may also have a thirty-minute daily visit in regular visitation rooms during specified daily blocks (except Friday), and must provide three of four proofs to qualify: a ministry license, ordination, a church ministry staff position, or representation of a church or religious order.

 Other Guides for Forsyth County Detention Center, Nc